International Law and Economics Conference

-The first International Law and Economics Conference in Turkey, which was organized by Bilkent University Faculty of Law in Ankara (Turkey) between 25–26 April 2014.
+The first International Law and Economics Conference in Turkey was organized by Bilkent University Faculty of Law in Ankara between 25–26 April 2014.
 During the conference, speakers coming from 13 different countries made more than 40 presentations.
+Some of the papers presented were later published in the European Journal of Law and Economics.

 Organization Committee of the International Law and Economics Conference was composed of: